bostanem/bostanem.github.io/index.md

 ---
 layout: default
 ---
-I am an image scientist at [Apple][apple] and a street [non-photographer][portfolio].
-As a member of the Camera Technologies group, I work on the next-generation computational cameras that enable both machine-vision-driven and photographic experiences, allowing me to combine my vision for technical innovation with my passion for photography.
-My expertise spans optical design, computer vision, and machine learning to achieve such frameworks with high-throughput so that they are used in the design and architecture of new products.
+I am an image scientist at [Apple][apple] and a street [non-photographer][portfolio], allowing me to combine my vision for technical innovation with my passion for photography.
+As a member of the Camera Technologies Group at Apple, I work on the next-generation cameras that unlock new applications in machine-vision, mobile photography, and spatial computing.
+To enable the design and architecture of new camera systems with high-throughput, my technical expertise combines optical imaging, computer vision, and machine learning.

-In another life, I was an academic and worked as a Tenure-Track Assistant Professor at the [Informatics Institute][iins] at the [University of Amsterdam][uva].
+In another life, I was an academic and worked as a Tenure-Track Assistant Professor at the [Informatics Institute][iins] of the [University of Amsterdam][uva].
 Before that, I was a post-doctoral fellow in the [Computational Imaging Lab][cilab] at [UC Berkeley].
 During my time in Berkeley, I was co-affiliated with the
 [Berkeley Artificial Intelligence Research Laboratory] [bair] and [Berkeley Center for Computational Imaging] [bcci].
 I obtained my M.Sc. and Ph.D. degrees at [EPFL] in 2011 and 2016, respectively.

-For my publications, please see my [scholar][scholar] page.
+As a souvenir of this era, I keep my [scholar][scholar] page.

 [apple]: https://www.apple.com
 [portfolio]: https://www.flickr.com/photos/mercury_fur